Debiasing Machine Learning Predictions for Causal Inference Without Additional Ground Truth Data: "One Map, Many Trials" in Satellite-Driven Poverty Analysis: Introduction

 \section{Introduction}

 Machine learning (ML) models trained on Earth observation (EO) data have recently demonstrated impressive performance in predicting household-level wealth indices, such as the International Wealth Index (IWI), with reported $R^2$ values approaching 0.80 \citep{pettersson2023time,jean2016combining,daoud2023using,chi2022microestimates}.
 These EO-ML models offer a much-needed solution to longstanding data scarcity issues in global development, enabling researchers to generate high-resolution, retrospective ``wealth maps'' in data-poor regions.
-But while these predictions are promising in the EO-ML upstream task, a key question remains \citep{jerzak2023integrating,jerzak2023image}: the value of EO-ML-derived data hinges on whether domain researchers, in the downstream phase, can use these data to estimate causal effects for their specific application area downstream of the research process, from evaluating applied environmental to social science questions \cite{daoudStatisticalModelingThree2023}.
+Indeed, two recurring downstream uses are: (i) evaluating aid or infrastructure programs (\emph{e.g.}, differences in post-intervention wealth across treated vs. control regions), and (ii) tracking regional poverty trends over time.

-However, even under ideal conditions, the predictions of EO-ML models tend to have a smaller variance than the target values, leading to attenuated treatment effects and, thus, potentially misleading conclusions \citep{berglund2012regression}.
+But while these predictions are promising in the EO-ML upstream task, a key question remains \citep{jerzak2023integrating,jerzak2023image}: the value of EO-ML-derived data hinges on whether domain researchers, in the downstream phase, can use these data to estimate causal effects for their specific application areas, from evaluating applied environmental to social science questions \citep{daoudStatisticalModelingThree2023}.
+However, even under ideal conditions, the predictions of EO-ML models tend to have lower variance than the target values, leading to attenuated treatment effects and, thus, potentially misleading conclusions \citep{berglund2012regression}.
+When upstream predictions shrink toward the global mean, estimated effects are biased toward zero, increasing Type-II error: a true 5\% effect can appear as only 2–3\%, inviting ``no impact'' conclusions despite meaningful gains.
+Figure~\ref{fig:flowchart} provides a pipeline overview linking the upstream map to multiple downstream trials without requiring new labels.